Archdiocese of Newark: Sexual abuse scandal

-In response to the 2018 Catholic News Agency article, the archdiocese stated that neither the six priests nor anyone else "has ever spoken to Cardinal Tobin about a 'gay sub-culture' in the Archdiocese of Newark."
-Regarding O'Malley, the archdiocese stated that he had been "going through a personal crisis and received therapy after the incident at the seminary.
-Although he is not serving as a pastor, he has been deemed fit for priestly ministry and hopes to serve as a hospital chaplain."

-In July 2018, The New York Times reported that Robert Ciolek, a former priest, had received an $80,000 settlement in 2004 from the archdiocese and two other New Jersey dioceses.
-Ciolek had accused McCarrick of sexually abusing him at the Sea Girt house.
-In 2007, a second victim of sexual abuse at Sea Girt, a priest, had received a $100,000 settlement from the archdiocese.
-In September 2018, the United States Conference of Catholic Bishops announced that its investigation of McCarrick would include his tenure as archbishop of Newark.

 In February 2019, the archdiocese released a list of 63 clergy with credible accusations of sexual abuse of minors since 1940.
 Cardinal Tobin also acknowledged that the alleged acts of abuse committed by the clergy listed were reported to law enforcement agencies.
 By 2020, the names of 86 accused clergy who served in the archdiocese were made public.

 In December 2019, a new law went into effect in New Jersey that allowed some of McCarrick's alleged victims to file lawsuits against him and the archdiocese.
 As of December 2019, eight lawsuits had been filed against the archdiocese.

 2020 lawsuits against archdiocese

-By February 2020, according to a New Jersey attorney, the five Catholic dioceses in the state had paid over $11 million to compensate 105 claims of sex abuse committed by clergy.
-Of these 105 claims, 98 were compensated through settlements.
+By February 2020, according to a New Jersey attorney, the five Catholic dioceses in the state had paid over $11 million to compensate 105 claims of sex abuse committed by clergy, of which 98 were compensated through settlements.
 America Magazine reported that the archdiocese and two other New Jersey dioceses had been making secret payments to victims of abuse by McCarrick since 2005.
 In July 2020, Northjersey.com reported that nine new sex abuse lawsuits had been filed against the archdiocese.
 The new lawsuits contained allegations of abuse by four archdiocese priests and three members of religious orders.